-- display of sexually suggestive objects, pictures or photographs - sexual jokes - stereotypic comments based upon gender - threats, demands or suggestions that retention of one's educational status is contingent upon toleration of or acquiescence in sexual advances.
+- sexual jokes

+- stereotypic comments based upon gender

+- threats, demands or suggestions that retention of one's educational status is contingent upon toleration of or acquiescence in sexual advances.

 Retaliation is prohibited and occurs when a person is subjected to an adverse employment or educational action because he or she made a complaint under this policy or assisted or participated in any manner in an investigation.